pivotal/docs-tap/set-up-namespaces.hbs.md

     kubectl create secret docker-registry registry-credentials --docker-server=REGISTRY-SERVER --docker-username=REGISTRY-USERNAME --docker-password=REGISTRY-PASSWORD -n YOUR-NAMESPACE
     ```

-    >**Note:** If you install Tanzu Application Platform on AWS with EKS and use [IAM Roles for Kubernetes Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) instead of secrets, this step is not required.
-You can specify the Role ARN in the next step.
+    >**Note:** This step is not required if you install Tanzu Application Platform on AWS with EKS and use [IAM Roles for Kubernetes Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) instead of secrets.
+You can specify the Role Amazon Resource Name (ARN) in the next step.

-2. Add secrets, a service account to execute the supply chain, and RBAC rules to authorize the service account to the developer namespace by running:
+2. To add secrets, a service account to execute the supply chain, and RBAC rules to authorize the service account to the developer namespace, run:

     ```console
     cat <<EOF | kubectl -n YOUR-NAMESPACE apply -f -